Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

     <li> The same variograms is applied over the entire study area. </li>
     </ol> <br>

-<p> Unlike the IDW model, kriging takes into account spatial autocorrelation, which is modeled with a mathematical function.
+<p> Unlike the IDW model, kriging is based on a description of spatial autocorrelation given by sample data, as the user must setup up an explicit function to describe the spatial autocorrelation.
-    It is an optimal method in the sense that it makes the best use of what can be inferred about the spatial structure in the surface to be interpolated from an analysis of the sample points.
+    It is an optimal method in the sense that it makes the best use of what can be inferred about the spatial structure in the interpolation surface from an analysis of the sample points.
-    It allows for the quantification of interpolation errors and analysis of uncertainty (there is a measure of error calculated with this).
+    Additionally, kriging allows for the quantification of interpolation errors and analysis of uncertainty, which lends it more statistical rigor.
-    However, it is also more complicated to conduct than an IDW, as it requires statistical modeling to produce a meaningful result.  </p> <br>
+    However, it is also more complicated to conduct than an IDW, both conceptually and in terms of computation power.  </p> <br>

-<p> There are also several different forms of kriging. </p>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/5IDy5kN.jpeg" alt="Kriging" style="width:100%;max-width:625px">